captam3rica/plistbuddy-guide/README.md

 ## What is PlistBuddy?

-`PlistBuddy` can be used to manipulate values inside of a `.plist` file aka preference lists.
+`PlistBuddy` is a command line utility that can be used to manipulate values inside of a `.plist` file aka preference lists.

 ## Using PlistBuddy